d-oliveros/isomorphine/README.md

 User.create({
   name:     'Im not in the server',
-  headline: 'but I can still use server-side modules as if I were in the server', }, function(err, user) { // using callback-based serverside entities
+  headline: 'but I can still use server-side modules as if I were in the server', }, function(err, user) { // using callback-based server-side entities

   window.alert('User created');